-- Make sure you have properly configured the software according to the instructions that came with your base station. - Make sure the computer or network you are trying to connect to is running and has a wireless access point. - Make sure you are within antenna range of the other computer or the network's access point.
+- Make sure the computer or network you are trying to connect to is running and has a wireless access point. - Make sure you are within antenna range of the other computer or the network's access point.
 Nearby electronic devices or metal structures can interfere with wireless communication and reduce this range.
-Repositioning or rotating the computer may improve reception. - Check the AirPort signal level.
-You may have up to four bars in the AirPort status icon in the menu bar. - For more information, see the instructions that came with the wireless device or search for "AirPort" in Mac Help.
+Repositioning or rotating the computer may improve reception. - Make sure the side panel is closed (see page 50) and the PCI port access covers are in place (see page 73).
+Antenna reception is reduced when your Mac Pro is not closed properly. - Check the AirPort signal level.
+You may have up to four bars in the AirPort status icon in the menu bar. - See AirPort Help (choose Help > Mac Help, and then choose Library > AirPort Help from the menu bar).
+Also see the instructions that came with the wireless device for more information.